Get insider access

 All Reviews

 Our recommendations above are what we think are currently the best vertical mice and overall best ergonomic mice for most people.
-We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).
+In addition to the test results, we factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here is the list of all our mice reviews.
 Be careful not to get too caught up in the details.
 While no mouse is perfect for every use, most mice are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.